maleficarum/GrailsSupportChat/README.md

 ## Requirements

-This plugin includes (if you want) all the neede resources to work :
+This plugin includes (if you want) all the needed resources to work :

 <ul>
 	<li>jquery 1.7.1</li>